Promisek Solo String Workshops

 REGISTRATION

-Please pay for tuition plus lodging by check or Venmo.
-Send a non-refundable check (made out to Katie Lansdale) to 184 Fans Rock Rd, Hamden CT 06518, or Venmo (Katie-Lansdale)
+Please pay for tuition and lodging by check or Venmo.
+Send a non-refundable check (made out to Katie Lansdale) to 184 Fans Rock Rd, Hamden CT 06518, or Venmo (@Katie-Lansdale)

 Questions?
 Please write us at [email protected]